mrrewilh/Audio-Splitter-For-Multiple-Tracks/README.md

 This project simplifies the audio editing process, saving time for content creators and streamers.

 # Project Description:
 This project is a Python script that is requested to automatically separate audio channels from .mp4 video files with multi-channel audio switching.
-ShadowPlay typically uses two distinct audio channels: one for the microphone (user's voice) and another for the system audio (game and application sounds).
+I created this for NVIDIA ShadowPlay.
+It typically uses two distinct audio channels: one for the microphone (user's voice) and another for the system audio (game and application sounds).
 The script analyzes these audio streams and exports each as a separate .mp3 file.

 # Features:
 Scans and processes .mp4 files in the working directory.